AdamQinwt/package-delivery/README.md

 &nbsp;&nbsp;Also we plot a 3D-figure
 ![weight-tune](imgs/weight.png)
 ### Sensitivity Check
-&nbsp;&nsbp;As a sensitivity check, we check the paramters relevant to the hubs
+&nbsp;&nbsp;As a sensitivity check, we check the paramters relevant to the hubs
 ![capacity](imgs/cap.png)
 ![const-cost](imgs/const.png)
 ![vary-cost](imgs/vary.png)